Join our Facebook Group where you can share, talk and find updates about CRO

 Use social proof to reduce perceived risk As the malpractices in marketing are widely in use nowadays, people tend to question or distrust the marketing attempts than before.
 However, people trust other people quite more strongly than marketers.
 Therefore, using social proof is an ideal method to use the Risk Compensation effect of human psychology to your favor.
 You can decrease the perceived risk by enabling the customers to post their reviews and testimonials.
 Never try to use fake reviews or testimonials though!
 If the visitors find the social proof not to be authentic, they can definitely backfire on you.

 Use an influencer to endorse your brand This is a great way for Conversion Rate Optimization (CRO) used by many online marketers in order to influence the consumer decisions to their favor by using a third party individual that their target audience trusts.
 It works as a trust seal to reduce the perceived risk in order to minimize the adverse effect of the Risk Compensation theory in human psychology.
 When selecting an influencer to endorse your brand, the first and foremost consideration should be to recognize the right persona admired by your target audience.
 Influencer marketing reaches a wider audience than mere reviews or testimonials because the influencers are expected to share your brand message in their personal channels; so it can definitely serve you well for Conversion Rate Optimization (CRO).

-People tend to perceive risks differently than their actual weights under different conditions which is discussed as the Risk compensation or the Pelzman effect in human psychology.
-Even though the way people perceive risks and benefits are not in your complete control, by strategically approaching them with the top tips we’ve briefed above, you can reduce the adverse effects of the Risk Compensation theory (Pelzman effect) for Conversion Rate Optimization (CRO).
+People tend to perceive risks differently than their actual weights under different conditions which is discussed as the Risk compensation or the Peltzman effect in human psychology.
+Even though the way people perceive risks and benefits are not in your complete control, by strategically approaching them with the top tips we’ve briefed above, you can reduce the adverse effects of the Risk Compensation theory (Peltzman effect) for Conversion Rate Optimization (CRO).
 It’s time to optimize your digital marketing attempts.